 What You'll Do

-The M.A. in Secondary Education program focuses on improving your teaching and organizational abilities to take your classroom instruction to the next level.
+The M.A. in Secondary Education program focuses on improving your teaching and organizational abilities to take your classroom instruction or professional development instruction to the next level.
 More specifically, you’ll have the opportunity to:

-• Complete research relating to challenges in your own teaching.
+• Complete research relating to challenges in your teaching.

 • Start using what you learn immediately in your classroom.